Your basket is currently empty.

 Like many pedigree breeds, they can be prone to certain health concerns, so it’s helpful to know what to look out for.
 That’s why we’ve created this simple guide – to support you with the key areas of Bull Terrier care.

 The Bull Terrier, also referred to as the English Bull Terrier, is an energetic but gentle-natured member of the terrier family.
-The English bull terrier temperament is often described as friendly, calm and affectionate.
+The English Bull Terrier temperament is often described as friendly, calm and affectionate.
 With their classic Roman nose and sweet nature, it’s easy to see why so many people fall in love with them.

-Bull terrier life expectancy is typically around 12–13 years with the right care and nutrition.
+Bull Terrier life expectancy is typically around 12–13 years with the right care and nutrition.
 Being aware of the health concerns they may be prone to can help you support them more confidently – we’ll cover those shortly.

 What is a Bull Terrier?